Database Access AWS IAM Reference | Teleport

 }

+The default Secrets Manager key prefix that Teleport will use is "teleport/".
+If you have configured a custom key prefix in your Teleport database config, then you must update the IAM policy resource name teleport to match that custom prefix.

-If a custom Secrets Manager key prefix or a custom KMS key ID is used in the static configuration, add the following to the IAM policy:
+If you have configured a custom KMS key ID in your Teleport database config, then add the following to the IAM policy:

 {